 So how can a business hope for the best but plan for the worst?
 When carrying out the good intentions of diversity planning and hiring, businesses need an integrated business, estate planning and asset protection plan to protect them.
 This process involves retitling selected business and personal assets into legal structures that by their nature present significant legal hurdles to reaching such assets, absent a fraudulent transfer.
 In other words, it’s the process of keeping what you have worked for and earned out of harm's way.

-There are many strategies to achieve integrated business, estate planning and asset protection: a HYCET Trust, domestic and foreign asset protection trusts, private retirement plans and IRA rescue plans, just to name a few.* In fact, sometimes a simple change in basic corporate structure can provide valuable protection, such as creating two classes of shares – voting and non-voting.
+There are many strategies to achieve integrated business, estate planning and asset protection: a HYCET Trust (opens in new tab), domestic and foreign asset protection trusts (opens in new tab), private retirement (opens in new tab) plans and IRA rescue plans (opens in new tab), just to name a few.* In fact, sometimes a simple change in basic corporate structure can provide valuable protection, such as creating two classes of shares – voting and non-voting.
 Retain the non-voting shares and gift the voting shares to an irrevocable dynasty trust.
 If a lawsuit creditor can only reach your non-voting shares, he or she may be dissuaded from suing you in the first instance.

 Cover Your Bases